nestorrente/erdiagram/docs/Configuration_options.md

 const listOfMyClassType = createJavaParameterizedType('List', 'java.util', [myClassType]); // List<MyClass>
 const mapFromIntegerToMyClassType = createJavaParameterizedType('Map', 'java.util', [integerType, myClassType]) // Map<Integer, MyClass>

-// ... or you can just write the formatted version of the Java type and let ERDiagram parse for you
+// ... or you can just write the formatted version of the Java type and let ERDiagram parse it for you

 // parseJavaType(text: string): JavaType